11 Best Resorts in Kauai (Luxury Hotels and Condos)

 2) Koa Kea Hotel & Resort

-The hotel’s 121 rooms feature in-room Nespresso machines, marble showers with dual showerheads, deluxe bath amenities and free WiFi.
+They feature private lanais, in-room Nespresso machines, flat-screen TVs, marble showers with dual showerheads, deluxe bath amenities and free WiFi.

 What we love

-The intimate feel is especially appealing – it’s mere steps from your room to the pool and sandy swimming beach.
+The intimate feel is a big draw – it’s mere steps from your room to the pool and sandy swimming beach.

 Cons